History of Lane Johnson in Timeline

 Lane Johnson

-Lane Johnson is an American football offensive tackle currently playing for the Philadelphia Eagles in the NFL.
+Lane Johnson is a professional American football offensive tackle currently playing for the Philadelphia Eagles in the NFL.
 Drafted fourth overall by the Eagles in 2013, Johnson has been a cornerstone of their offensive line.
-Before joining the NFL, he played college football at Kilgore College and later transferred to the University of Oklahoma.
-Johnson is known for his athleticism and skill, contributing significantly to the Eagles' offensive success.
+He began his college football career at Kilgore College before transferring to and starring for the Oklahoma Sooners.
+Known for his athleticism and skill, Johnson has earned multiple Pro Bowl selections and has been recognized as one of the league's premier offensive tackles.

 In 1980, Lane Johnson's former father-in-law, John Goodman, began his career playing defensive end for the Pittsburgh Steelers.